hb0nes/openfortivpn-saml-okta/README.md

 ## Usage
 openfortivpn-saml can run both with or without a browser.

-- If you change your mind later, you can edit the config file and change `totp:`
+- If you change your mind later, you can edit the config file directly, the path of which is printed upon starting `openfortivpn-saml`.
+- If you want to force browser usage regardless of authentication choices, add `headless: false` to the config file.

 #### Running
 Depending on how you currently use openfortivpn, your run command may vary: